mukeshbasira/PJP2.0/README.md

 Main runner will print has all the basic STATS.

 ```
-schema.sql // uncomment this file to create new DB or use as it is
+schema.sql // uncomment this file to create new DB or use as it is if DB is there
 ```
 #### ALL images related to PostgreSQL can be found in IMAGES_PostgreSQL